 In this course a hands-on introduction to radio channel description, modelling and cellular network planning is given.

-The lab session will take place in IHE room 3.28.
+The lab session will take place in IHE, building 30.10, room 1.18.
 Students are required to prepare themselves adequately before each lab session and to hand in their homework (theoretical part 4.1.1 of part II) before the second lab session (one copy per person).
 A written test will take place after the second lab session.

 Supervisor: Sevda Abadpour

 Venue: Room 1.18, IHE building 30.10

 The aim of this course is to understand the functionality of microwave measurement equipment such as signal generators, spectrum analyzers and vector network analyzers, as well as to learn the handling of this equipment.
 During the two exercises these microwave measurement instruments are used to characterize microwave devices such as amplifiers, mixers, filters, oscillators and a full transceiver circuit.